MASV: Eef Kasteel era (2016–present)

 In 2016, the club experienced a significant turnaround under the leadership of Eef Kasteel, a flamboyant figure known for his diverse background as a singer and poker player.
 Kasteel's charismatic leadership and innovative approach brought about substantial changes.
 He reorganised the club's management, fostering greater operational efficiency, and strengthened community ties through various events and sponsorships.
 Under his guidance, MASV invested heavily in youth development, enhancing training facilities and programs.

 Prominent former professional players, including Tim Cornelisse, Nicky Hofs, and Jhon van Beukering, joined the club, contributing to its improved performance.
 In the 2016–17 season, MASV secured promotion to the Derde Klasse despite facing disciplinary setbacks, marking a significant achievement.
 The club's journey to the KNVB District Cup final in the 2017–18 season was another highlight, although they ultimately lost to DFS.

 MASV continued its upward trajectory by winning the Derde Klasse title and gaining promotion to the Tweede Klasse.
 However, controversy was never far behind.
 In 2018–19, MASV's third team won their league under suspicious circumstances, with allegations of match-fixing due to unusually high scores in their final matches.
 Kasteel himself faced legal issues in 2019, including a high-profile court case where he was initially sentenced to 2.5 years in prison for attempted murder.
 This sentence was later reduced to three months due to self-defense claims, and Kasteel was temporarily suspended from his role but later reinstated.

-In May 2023, MASV completed its transformation from controversial, lower division club to successful amateur club, by winning a historic promotion to the Vierde Divisie.
+In May 2023, MASV completed its transformation from a controversial, lower division club to a successful amateur club, by winning a historic promotion to the Vierde Divisie.